Are there self-taught MMA fighters in UFC?

 We have to leave those mainstream thoughts, too many times sent forward by instructors who are simply afraid of losing students (read Recognize a good / bad master: 5 characteristics).

-If we do not skip the fundamentals of realistic combat training (an expert guide, sparring, group training, daily practice, etc., read 5 effective ways to find a training partner), it works, it simply works: how could it be otherwise (read Learn Kung Fu online: why it is better and when)?
+If we do not skip the fundamentals of realistic combat training (an expert guide, sparring, periodical group training, daily practice, etc., read 5 effective ways to find a training partner), it works, it simply works: how could it be otherwise (read Learn Kung Fu online: why it is better and when)?

 It doesn’t matter if: